adityamudgil2505/Paytm-Creditprofile/README.md

 ### Hackfest 2019, IIT(ISM) Dhanbad
-# Using technology to create a credit profile of e-commerce customers.
+# Create a credit profile of e-commerce customers.
 ## Organisation
-Paytm Problem Statement - 2
+Paytm Problem Statement
 ## Problem Statement Title
 Using technology to create a credit profile of e-commerce customers.
 ## Problem Description